CCLS is pleased to work with a variety of associations, universities, companies, law firms and other institutions in Paris, including:

 CCLS is working with Amicus Curiae to provide students with the opportunity to contribute to their Amicus Info initiative.
 The aim is to inform as well as decipher and analyse legal issues in a way accessible not just to lawyers, but to the general public also.
 A number of current and former LLM in Paris students contribute blog articles on diverse topics of global interest.

-We work closely with the Law School of the Université Paris 1 Panthéon-Sorbonne, including in the delivery of a shared, bilingual Double LLM in International Business Law, and French and European Law.
+We work closely with the Law School of the Université Paris 1 Panthéon-Sorbonne, including in the delivery of a shared, bilingual Sorbonne - Queen Mary Double LLM.

 We are keen to promote student interaction and exchange through shared events and other activities.